weiyuexu/AgriPest-SSV2-YOLO/README.md

 # Video of pest detection platform based on SSV2-YOLO model
 A software of sugarcane aphid image/video detection was built.
 You can find the DEMO video here.

+# Video of SCAs detection with Tello UAV based on SSV2-YOLO model
+A UAV platform of sugarcane aphid online detection was built.
+You can find the DEMO video here.